List of Diary of a Wimpy Kid characters: Heather Hills

-Heather Hills is the attractive elder sister of Holly Hills, with whom Rodrick is infatuated.
+Heather Hills (known as Lori Matthews in the online book) is the attractive elder sister of Holly Hills, with whom Rodrick is infatuated.
 A minor character in the books, but the main villainess in the third film, Heather is only featured in several books as the object of Greg's unrequited infatuation.
 However, she seems oblivious to this.
-A student attending Westmore High School with Rodrick, she has had several minor occupations throughout the books, during each of which Rodrick fecklessly attempts to grab her attention or to impress her.
+A student attending Crosslands High School with Rodrick, she has had several minor occupations throughout the books, during each of which Rodrick fecklessly attempts to grab her attention or impress her.
 Little insight into her personality is provided in the book series.

-Heather is introduced only in the third movie in the film series (after having an unnamed role in Rodrick Rules), Dog Days wherein her personality and role is further enhanced similar to her younger sister, Holly.
-In a modification of the events of the books, she is depicted as the spoiled, obnoxious, grouchy, ignorant, sarcastic, conceited, irritable, unforgiving, cold-hearted witch, and demanding oldest daughter of the Hills family who often mistreats her family and acquaintances.
+Heather is introduced only in the third movie in the film series, Dog Days, where her personality and role is further enhanced similar to her younger sister, Holly.
+In a modification of the events of the books, she is given a stereotypical Valley Girl personality, and as a result, often mistreats her family.
 A lovelorn Rodrick Heffley and his band are hired to perform at Heather's ostentatious upcoming sixteenth birthday party on the suggestion by Greg himself.
-In an attempt to earn her admiration, Rodrick sings lead on the band's cover of Justin Bieber and Ludacris's hit song "Baby" (while his bandmate plays drums), which he claims is her favorite song, but chaos ensues when the band switches from the song's original, dance-infused pop tempo to an extremely wild, boisterous, punk rock version of the song wherein Rodrick inadvertently messes with the decorations.
+In an attempt to earn her admiration, Rodrick sings vocals on the band's cover of Justin Bieber and Ludacris's hit song "Baby", which he claims is her favorite song, but chaos ensues when the band switches from the song's original, dance-infused pop tempo to an extremely wild, boisterous, punk rock version of the song wherein Rodrick inadvertently breaks a huge ice bust of Heather.
 This angers Heather even more and the party ends in disaster.

-She is portrayed in Dog Days by Melissa Roxburgh.
+She is portrayed in Dog Days by Melissa Roxburgh who also played Rachael Lewis, a named extra at Rodrick's house-party in Rodrick Rules, though is often confused as being Heather.

 Albert Sandy

-Albert Sandy is a minor character who often talks about rumors he has heard.
+Albert Sandy is a minor character who often talks about rumors he has heard, including one rumor about a man somewhere in Asia who allegedly learned to jump very high by digging a hole in the ground, jumping out of it, digging it deeper and repeating the process.
 The validity of his statements is unconfirmed.
-One of his statements which was disproved by Greg was when Albert told him that it was "medically impossible for a girl to fart".
-Some of Albert's statements make no sense, for example, he said a man got decapitated when he sneezed.
+One of his statements which Greg disproved was when Albert told him that it was "medically impossible for a girl to fart" (Greg remembers a time when his mother hugged Aunt Dorothy, causing her to fart).
+Some of Albert's statements make no sense; for example, he said a man got decapitated when he sneezed and survived.

-Albert has appeared in The Last Straw, The Ugly Truth, Old School, Double Down, The Meltdown, Wrecking Ball, The Deep End, and Big Shot.
+Albert has appeared in The Last Straw, The Ugly Truth, Old School, Double Down, The Meltdown, Wrecking Ball, The Deep End, Big Shot, and No Brainer, and was briefly mentioned by Greg in Hot Mess.